-At FooPlugins, we have a focus on Media as you might know from using our popular FooBox plugin.
-Many of our customers are photographers and people who generally have a focus on imagery in their WordPress powered sites.
+At FooPlugins, we focus on Media, as you might know from using our popular FooBox plugin.
+Many of our customers are photographers and people who generally focus on imagery in their WordPress powered sites.

 Because of this, they are typically in the Media Library a lot more often than your average user as they upload images and create galleries within WordPress.

 Having larger thumbnails displayed as they browse through hundreds or even thousands of images just makes their lives easier, and that’s a good thing.

 Why We Love This Plugin

 We are big fans of Nick and this plugin specifically because it does one thing, and it does it really well.
 Not only are there no settings to fiddle with, but the output of what this plugin does is something that most people wouldn’t even think about if they weren’t so focused on the end-user experience.

 And we’re always big fans of that!

 What To Do If You Encounter “WordPress Media Library Not Showing Thumbnails” Issue?

 Unfortunately, even though you can use a plugin, like this one, to enlarge thumbnails in the media library, some WordPress users sometimes experience problems with photos in the media library not showing up.
 Instead of thumbnails, they can only see blank icons.